SUKHMAN-SINGH-1612/Data-Science-Projects/CONTRIBUTING.md

 ## Getting Help
 If you have any questions or need assistance regarding the contribution process or any specific issue, feel free to reach out by creating a new issue in the repository.
 We will do our best to provide guidance and support.

-Thank you for your contributions and for helping to improve the IBM Data Science Professional Certification Assignments repository!
+Thank you for your contributions and for helping to improve the Data Science Projects repository!